 Are These Construction Stocks a Great Value Stocks Right Now?

-One company to watch right now is Loma Negra Compania Industrial Argentina (LOMA).
-LOMA is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock has a Forward P/E ratio of 3.97.
-This compares to its industry's average Forward P/E of 5.40.
-Over the past year, LOMA's Forward P/E has been as high as 13.84 and as low as 3.97, with a median of 7.80.
+Century Communities (CCS) is a stock many investors are watching right now.
+CCS is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 3.76, while its industry has an average P/E of 5.37.
+CCS's Forward P/E has been as high as 8.62 and as low as 3.27, with a median of 5.02, all within the past year.

-Another notable valuation metric for LOMA is its P/B ratio of 1.03.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-LOMA's current P/B looks attractive when compared to its industry's average P/B of 1.08.
-Over the past 12 months, LOMA's P/B has been as high as 1.59 and as low as 0.96, with a median of 1.23.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+CCS has a P/S ratio of 0.52.
+This compares to its industry's average P/S of 0.61.

-Finally, investors should note that LOMA has a P/CF ratio of 4.60.
+Finally, investors should note that CCS has a P/CF ratio of 4.44.
 This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 5.74.
-Within the past 12 months, LOMA's P/CF has been as high as 5.91 and as low as 2.85, with a median of 4.21.
+This stock's P/CF looks attractive against its industry's average P/CF of 5.72.
+Within the past 12 months, CCS's P/CF has been as high as 10.01 and as low as 3.86, with a median of 6.11.

-These are only a few of the key metrics included in Loma Negra Compania Industrial Argentina and Tri Pointe Homes strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, LOMA and TPH look like an impressive value stock at the moment.
+These are only a few of the key metrics included in Century Communities and Taylor Morrison Home strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, CCS and TMHC look like an impressive value stock at the moment.

 Click to get this free report